splynx/powerlynx-doc/faq.md

 ### Do I need to connect SMS gateways to Powerlynx in order to send SMS?

 Powerlynx does not come with an in-built SMS gateway.
 You'll need to connect third-party SMS gateways to Powerlynx.
 For more information on supported SMS gateways, please refer to the [forum](https://forum.powerlynx.app/t/sms-gateways-in-powerlynx/40) and [documentation](https://docs.powerlynx.app/system/sms.html).

+### Can I connect my access point to Powerlynx?

+Yes, you can connect your access point (AP) to Powerlynx.
+However, you need to have a hotspot controller, such as a Mikrotik router or Cambium router.

+The general requirement for a hotspot controller is support for RADIUS and hotspot functionalities.

+Mikrotik routers are relatively inexpensive and make excellent hotspot controllers.
+Here’s how you can set it up:

+1. Connect the Hotspot Controller to Powerlynx: Follow the detailed guide available at [How to connect your Mikrotik with Powerlynx](https://docs.powerlynx.app/networking/mikrotik.html).

+2. Connect APs to the Controller: After connecting your Mikrotik to Powerlynx, you can connect your APs (e.g., TP-Link, Ubiquiti) to the Mikrotik router using VLANs (for example).

+3. Set Up Hotspot Server on Each VLAN Interface: Configure a hotspot server on each VLAN interface to efficiently manage and monetize your WiFi network through Powerlynx.